zderApfel/RoU/README.md

 * Poison Immunity (Health) - Immunity to inhaled and lingering poisons

-* Nio (Agility) - Can block bullets by blocking with a melee weapon with 2+ parry power at a BP cost
+* Cracked Egg (Agility) - You gain the ability to double jump

 * Silver Tongue (Charisma) - All social checks automatically succeed